cakephp/docs/en/appendices/4-0-migration-guide.rst

   second parameter.
 You must use ``['fullBase' => true]`` instead.
 * Constants ``View::NAME_ELEMENT`` and ``View::NAME_LAYOUT`` have been removed.
   You can use ``View::TYPE_ELEMENT`` and ``View::TYPE_LAYOUT``.
+* You must now only use ``null`` as 1st argument of ``FormHelper::create()`` to create a form without context.
+Passing any other value for which context cannot be inferred will result in an exception being thrown.

 Miscellaneous
 -------------